HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 >       revenue
 >FROM T2 LEFT JOIN T1
 >ON T2.date=T1.date AND T1.geo=T2.geo;

+One thing to notice is that in the resulting table, for each date and geo, there would be two rows sharing the same number of impressions and clicks.
+The only difference between the two rows is the revenue by different brand_ids.
+That is because in the marketing_data table, there are no columns named brand_id and I can not identify the specific amount of impressions and clicks for each brand.
+As a result, I change the name for the impressions and clicks to impressions_statewise and clicks_statewise so that the reader can understand.
 * Question #4
  In your opinion, what is the most efficient store and why?
 ​